Dr. James R. Carter, Professor Emeritus

 In the subsurface in some soils ice segregation forms distinct layers of ice that can cause frost heaving.
 Within the crust of the Earth ice segregation forms wedges and layers of ice that are found in tundra and periglacial environments.
 In subsurface environments ice segregation may disturb soil structure and wedge apart rock formations.
 The process leads to so much upheaval in some places that it produces unique landforms.

 Ice segregation occurs where above freezing and below freezing temperatures are juxtaposed.
 At the Earth’s surface this is most common in fall at night as the air cools to below freezing while the land surface stays relatively warm.
 However, micro-meteorological events may produce these conditions at other times.
 And, as freezing takes place heat is liberated into the immediate environment through the latent heat of fusion.
-The process continues as long as rate of cooling is balanced by the rate of warming with the latent heat of fusion.
+The process continues as long as the rate of cooling is balanced by the rate of warming with the latent heat of fusion.
 When these get out of balance everything freezes up or it becomes warm enough to stop freezing.

 Ozawa and Kinosita, 1989, conducted controlled experiments on ice segregation where they were able to monitor and test the formation and growth of ice with great precision, away from the vagaries of nature.
 In their paper they provide explanations for the processes involved in ice segregation.
 They used a microporous filter as the barrier between supercooled water below and ice on top of the filter.
 A small piece of ice was placed on the filter to start the process.
-When they had the right temperatures water was drawn up from below and froze to the base of the ice, causing it to grow up and away from the filter.
-At that freezing front they confirmed there was a thin layer of water between the filter and the ice.
+When they had the right temperatures, water was drawn up from below and froze to the base of the ice, causing it to grow up and away from the filter.
+At that freezing front they confirmed there was a thin film of water between the filter and the ice.

 They recognize that ice segregation occurs at the surface producing things like needle ice and at depth leading to things like frost heave, but also noted ice segregation may produce ice on the surface of thin biomembranes leading to dehydration of constitutive cells in a process called extracellular freezing (113).
 Thus, ice segregation is a significant force in the natural environment.

-Ozawa and Kinosita recognize that it is known that ice segregation occurs in soils only when particle sizes are less than 0.1 mm (silt and clay) so they selected filters with micropores in the range of 0.015 – 0.2 um diameters.
+Ozawa and Kinosita recognize that it is known that ice segregation occurs in soils only when particle sizes are less than 0.1 mm (silt and clay) so they selected filters with micropores in the range of 0.015 - 0.2 um diameters.
 Pores of this size permit water to pass through the filter but ice cannot.
 They found that when cold enough the supercooled water below froze showing that ice segregation takes place within a critical range of temperatures.
-By making many observations they got insights into the critical degree of supercooling, that temperature below which ice formed in the supercooled water.
+By making many observations they got insights into the critical degree of supercooling - that temperature below which ice formed in the supercooled water.
 They found that this temperature was slightly higher with increasing pore size showing that finer textured media can experience ice segregation through a larger range of temperatures (all within a fraction of 1 degree C).

-In this study they did not answer all questions about ice segregation but they demonstrated how the process occurs with precise measurements that could not be taken in nature.
-Indeed ice segregation is the process that accounts for ice flowers on some plant stems, needle ice in fine textured soils, pebble ice on a few small rocks, hair ice on some pieces of dead wood, frost heaving in some soils and ice wedges and more in tundra and periglacial environments.
+In this study they did not answer all questions about ice segregation, but they demonstrated how the process occurs with precise measurements that could not be taken in nature.
+Indeed, ice segregation is the process that accounts for ice flowers on some plant stems, needle ice in fine textured soils, pebble ice on a few small rocks, hair ice on some pieces of dead wood, frost heaving in some soils and ice wedges and more in tundra and periglacial environments.

 Ozawa, Hisashi and Seiiti Kinosita, 1989, “Segregated Ice Growth on a Microporous Filter,” Journal of Colloid and Interface Science, Vol. 132, No. 1, pp. 113-124.